Visiting the Norman Lindsay Gallery in the Blue Mountains became a dream of mine after seeing the classic movie Sirens.

-Norman Lindsay’s pool must have been a magical swimming spot in its day, though it appears hugely rundown from what I’ve seen in recent pictures.
+Norman Lindsay’s pool must have been a magical swimming spot in its day, though from what I have seen in pictures, the pool appears hugely rundown.

-The best thing about it seems to be a few interesting statues surrounding the pool.
+The best thing about the pool to me seems to be a few statues surrounding the pool.

-There’s even a sculpture of a Siren from Greek mythology at the pool’s edge, complete with wings!
-It seems as if I somehow did resist a Siren call.
+There’s even a sculpture of a Siren from Greek mythology on one side of the pool’s edge, complete with wings!
+So maybe I somehow did resist the Siren call.

 Movies inspired by Norman Lindsay

-I never realized that Norman Lindsay also wrote a book called Age of Consent, which became a movie.
+I never knew Norman Lindsay also wrote a book called Age of Consent, which became a movie.

 Age of Consent starred Helen Mirren in 1969, the same year as Norman Lindsay’s death.

 The film is about a frustrated painter seeking inspiration on a remote island on the Great Barrier Reef.
-Things change for him after a meeting with his long-awaited muse.
+Things change for him after he meets a long-awaited muse.

 Best Sculpture in Norman Lindsay’s Garden

 The nymph fleeing from a satyr would have to be the most memorable sculpture I saw in the Norman Lindsay Gallery & Museum gardens.

 I like how the tree in the background also seems to be repelled similarly, bending away as if trying to flee.

-The two best artworks at the Norman Lindsay Gallery and Museum have to be this masterpiece and the other has to be the Sea Horse Fountain.
+Two of the best artworks at the Norman Lindsay Gallery must be this masterpiece, and the other has to be the Sea Horse Fountain.

-If you’re fortunate, you may even be there when the wisteria is blooming.
-For this reason, I may have to revisit the place because I wasn’t so lucky.
+If you’re fortunate, you may even be there when the wisteria bloom.
+For this reason, I may have to revisit Norman Lindsay’s place because I wasn’t so lucky.

 Meeting Alex at the Norman Lindsay Gallery